LiuShuoJiang/algorithm-notes/Leetcode/0200-0299/0209-minimum-size-subarray-sum/README.md

         int left = 0, sum = 0;
         for (int right = 0; right < nums.size(); right++) {
             sum += nums[right];
-            while (sum >= target) {
+            // Check if the current window sum is at least the target while (sum >= target) {
                 minLength = min(minLength, right - left + 1);
-                sum -= nums[left++];
+                // Shrink the window from the left, subtracting that element from the sum sum -= nums[left++];
             }
         }

+        // If minLength is still INT_MAX, no valid subarray was found, return 0
-        return minLength == INT_MAX ?
+        // Otherwise, return the minimum length found return minLength == INT_MAX ?
 0 : minLength;
     }
 };